cloudera/llama/README.txt

 == Setting up your build environment

+=== 64-bit machine/VM

+You need to run the build process on a 64-bit machine.
+You can just install the 64-bit version of CentOS or Ubuntu (for example) inside of the VM.
+This is required for us to build both 32 and 64 bit native libraries.

 === Python

 You need to have version 2.5.x of Python installed.
 Python 2.4 or 2.6 will